dotnetthailand/dotnetthailand.github.io/content/programming-cookbook/github-actions/deploy-preview-when-pr.md

 ---
-title: Deploy Previews When Creating Pull Request using Vercel
+title: Deploy and Preview Your Pull Request using Vercel
 showMetadata: true
 editable: true
 showToc: true